Is Bali (still) Authentic?

 Are OUR Expectations Real?

 Although tourists from developed countries would like to visit places that are “untouched” they still expect the infrastructure to enjoy a good holiday in air conditioned rooms, drinking water, nice pool, good food, free flow of alcohol, attractions and sightseeing, rent a car or scooter, a hot shower, airport facilities, taxis, friendly people, safety and “no” crime, clean beaches, large variety of restaurants, attractions and family parks, etc.

-Non of the nice things listed above that so many want to enjoy on a holiday is provided by farmers who work on rice fields.
-But those visitors also do not like to see poverty or farmer’s kids that need to work in order to support the family, because growing any kind of food does not feed the family anymore – which by the way also has something to do with globalization.
+Only a few of those nice things so many want to enjoy when coming to Bali, is provided by farmers who work on rice fields.
+But those visitors also do not like to see poverty or farmer’s kids, that need to work in order to support the family, because growing any kind of food does not feed the family anymore – which by the way also has something to do with globalization.

 And remember, our ancestors did not live in cities.
 They cut down forests to start agriculture and then the corn and potato fields had to make room for streets and buildings.

 Rice fields are not nature in the true sense, they are cultivated land, and although they are healthier to the soil than the massive mono cultures that Monsanto wishes to see, there was most likely a lush jungle-like forest long time ago that had to be burned down where now the rice field is!